FidoTabby Alert LogoPetScreening LogoFidoTabby eTail Logo

 Cookies and Similar Technologies

 We and our partners use various technologies to collect and store information when you visit one of our Sites, and this may include using cookies or similar technologies to identify your browser or device.
 We also use these technologies to collect and store information when you interact with services from our partners, such as advertising services.
 Our third party advertising and analytics partners include Google and similar partners.
+The technologies we use for this automatic data collection may include:

 • Cookies.
 A cookie is a small file placed on the hard drive of your computer.
 You may refuse to accept browser cookies by activating the appropriate setting on your browser.
-However, if you select this setting you may be unable to access certain parts of our Sites.
+However, if you select this setting, you may be unable to access certain parts of our Sites.
 Unless you have adjusted your browser setting so that it will refuse cookies, our system will issue cookies when you direct your browser to our services.

 • Web Beacons.
 Pages of our Sites or our e-mails may contain small electronic files known as web beacons (also referred to as clear gifs, pixel tags and single-pixel gifs) that permit us, for example, to count users who have visited those pages or opened an e-mail and for other related website statistics (for example, recording the popularity of certain website content and verifying system and server integrity).